algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Advanced Features**: Add advanced features like clock domain crossing analysis, timing constraints validation, and power analysis to provide a comprehensive FPGA design and analysis tool.
 - **Collaborative Editing**: Enable collaborative editing and sharing of FPGA designs, simulations, and results, allowing multiple users to work together on the same project.
 - **Cloud Integration**: Integrate with cloud services to provide scalable storage, processing, and collaboration features for users working on large FPGA designs and simulations.
-- **Edition**: Add the possibility to edit the simulation, to add new components, to change the connections, to change the delays, etc.
+- **Edition**: Add the possibility to edit the simulation, add new components, change the connections, change the delays, etc.
-- **Export**: Add the possibility to export the simulation, to save it, to share it, etc.
+- **Export**: Add the possibility to export the simulation, save it, share it, etc.

 ## Glossary